 In addition, tests run by a vulnerability scanner might crash a service.
-A vulnerability scanner can perform tests in a non-intrusive or in an intrusive manner.
-When running non-intrusive tests, a vulnerability is not actually exploited, but inferred from the type and version of a running service (e.g., by analyzing banner information).
+More precisely, a vulnerability scanner can perform tests in a non-intrusive or in an intrusive manner.
+When running non-intrusive tests, no vulnerability is actually exploited, but inferred from the type and version of a running service (e.g., by analyzing the service's banner information).
 When running an intrusive test, the vulnerability is actually exploited.
-While this delivers more accurate results, it often results in the crash or disruption of the victim service.
+While this approach delivers more accurate results, it might results in the crash or disruption of the service being tested.
 Sometimes, the crash of a service process can be tolerated, for example, when the service is implemented using multiple threads (such as Apache's thread pool).
-In this case, the failure of a single thread does not have a negative impact, because the other threads still serve requests.
+In this case, the failure of a single thread does not have a negative impact, because other threads are still available to serve further requests.
 In addition, the failed thread is automatically restarted after a short period of time.
 On the other hand, when the crash of a service process interrupts the whole service, then the corresponding test should be excluded altogether from the active verification process.
-This also helps to prevent a possible attack where an attacker triggers an alert to have the alert verification system check and subsequently crash the service.
-The problem of selecting the appropriate tests is a result of the conflict between the goal of getting accurate results and the goal of having minimal impact on the operational network.
-While intrusive tests are more reliable in obtaining proper results, the risk of affecting services is greater.
+This also helps to prevent attacks that exploit the verification process itself.
+More specifically, an attacker may attempt to trigger an alert to have the alert verification system check the validity of the attack and, as a consequence, crash the service.
+The problem of selecting the appropriate tests is a result of the trade-off between the goal of getting accurate results and the goal of having minimal impact on the operational network.
+While intrusive tests are more reliable in obtaining proper results, the risk of affecting services in a negative way is greater.

 Note that the alert verification mechanism should only be used to check alerts raised by packets that can possibly reach their destination.
 That is, the intrusion detection system (together with the alert verification system) should be located behind a firewall.
-This makes sure that only relevant packets are scanned for attacks by the IDS and later verified.
-Otherwise, an attacker could potentially bypass the firewall and launch attacks by means of the alert verification system.
+This makes sure that only relevant packets are scanned for attacks by the IDS and are later checked by the verification mechanisms.
+Otherwise, an attacker could potentially bypass the firewall and launch attacks by means of the alert verification system itself.